 CSP 545.
-ASSESSMENT OF EXCEPTIONAL CHILDREN.
+SPECIAL EDUCATION ASSESSMENT.
 Assessment strategies and instruments, both formal and informal, used in special education.
 Requires a field-based component.
 3

-CSP 546.
-SEMINAR IN SPECIAL EDUCATION.
-Discussion, study, and research of issues in special education: legislation, legal mandates, policies and procedures, characteristics and identification, and service delivery.
-3
+- CSP 546.
+ADVANCED SURVEY OF EXCEPTIONAL CHILDREN.
+Discussion, study, and research of issues in special education: legislation, legal mandates, policies and procedures, characteristics and identification, and service delivery. - CSP 547.

-CSP 547.
 INTERNSHIP IN SPECIAL EDUCATION.
-Supervised internship in special education for majors who do not hold a BSE in special education.
+Supervised internship in special education for majors who do not hold an undergraduate degree in education with student teaching.
 Credit/noncredit course.
-Prerequisites: CSP 545, 546, 616, 643, 682, 686.
-3

-CSP 550.
+3 - CSP 550.
 PROGRAMMING FOR INDIVIDUALS WITH SEVERE/MULTIPLE DIS-ABILITIES.
-Diagnosis and programming to meet the needs of individuals with severe, physical and/or multiple disabilities, as well as individuals with specialized health care needs, assistive technology needs, and/or special communication needs.
-Requires a field-based component.
-3
+Diagnosis and programming for individuals with severe multiple disabilities, as well as individuals with specialized health care needs, assistive technology needs, and/or special communication needs.
+3 - CSP 583.

-CSP 551.
-PHYSICAL, SENSORY, AND HEALTH DISABILITIES.
-Programming to meet the needs of individuals with physical, sensory, and/or health disabilities.
-3

-CSP 583.
 MENTAL RETARDATION.
-A study of individuals with mental retardation including etiological, psychological, sociological and educational consequences.
-3

-- CSP 584.
+Educational and community based services for individuals with mental retardation.
+3 - CSP 584.
 LEARNING DISABILITIES.
-Identification and study of the social, emotional, physical and academic characteristics of individuals with learning disabilities.
+Issues in the education of individuals with exceptional learning needs.
 3 - CSP 585.
 EMOTIONAL DISABILITIES.
-The education and management of various types of emotionally disabled individuals.
+Educational and community based services for individuals with emotional/behavioral disorders.
 3 - CSP 616.
 BEHAVIORAL MANAGEMENT.
 Systems of behavior management for school and community.
-Requires a field-based practicum.
 3 - CSP 640.
-EDUCATION OF THE EARLY CHILDHOOD DISABLED.
-Assessment techniques, preparation of materials and development of individualized educational programs appropriate to the learning style of the preschool disabled child. - CSP 642.
-CURRICULUM DEVELOPMENT FOR THE EXCEPTIONAL CHILD WITH MULTIPLE DISABILITIES.
-Reading and study of children with multiple disabilities; assessment and instructional approaches.
+EDUCATION OF YOUNG CHILDREN WITH EXCEPTIONAL LEARN-ING NEEDS.
+Assessment techniques, preparation of materials and development of individualized educational programs appropriate to the learning style of the preschool child with exceptional learning needs.
 3 - CSP 643.
-ISSUES IN PROGRAMMING FOR DISABLED ADOLESCENT STU-DENTS.
-A study of instructional strategies, service delivery systems, transition issues, and alternative procedures in programming for adolescent students with mild/moderate disabilities.
+PROGRAMMING FOR INDIVIDUALS WITH MILD/MODERATE EXCEPTIONAL LEARNING NEEDS.
+A study of instructional strategies, service delivery systems, transition issues, and alternative procedures in programming for adolescent students with mild/moderate exceptional learning needs.
 Requires a field-based practicum.
 3 - CSP 647.
 PRACTICUM IN SPECIAL EDUCATION.
-Supervised interaction with exceptional individuals.
+Supervised interaction with individuals with exceptional learning needs.
+Includes candidate self evaluation and research based field study.
+Prerequisite: Undergraduate degree in education with student teaching.
 3 - CSP 648.
-PARENT-TEACHER-STUDENT RELATIONSHIPS IN SPECIAL EDUCA- TION.
+PARENT-TEACHER-STUDENT RELATIONSHIPS IN SPECIAL EDUCA-TION.
 A study of parent involvement in special education with emphasis on conferencing, counseling and training parents/guardians to meet their child's individual needs.
 3 - CSP 649.
-WORKSHOP: EXCEPTIONAL CHILD EDUCATION SERVICES.
-Special workshop experiences in selected areas of exceptional child education; early education of exceptional children, organization and administration of special education.
-3 - CSP 660.
-ORGANIZATIONAL PROCEDURES FOR SPECIAL EDUCATION.
-Study of historical aspects, laws, court cases, organizing classrooms and programs, record keeping, developing IEP's, and discussion of the referral to placement process.
-3 - CSP 667.
-PSYCHOLOGY AND EDUCATION OF THE GIFTED.
-Research and analysis of problems and processes related to gifted students and directed toward instruction for maximum development.
-3 - CSP 668.
-METHODS, MATERIALS, AND RESOURCES FOR TEACHING THE GIFTED.
-Models for education of the gifted.
-Curriculum and lessons based on these models.
-How to teach to foster creativity.
-Sources and evaluation of materials.
-Prerequisite: CSP 667 or consent of instructor.
-3 - CSP 669.
-PROGRAM DEVELOPMENT IN GIFTED CHILDREN EDUCATION.
-Examination of the issues and problems of developing programs for gifted and talented children.
-Activities emphasize program development skills.
-Prerequisite: Certification in Gifted or CSP 667, CSP 668.
+SPECIAL TOPICS IN THE STUDY OF INDIVIDUALS WITH EXCEPTIONAL LEARNING NEEDS.
+Special topics relevant to the study of individuals with exceptional learning needs.
+This course is used for specific special topics.
+The designated topic is listed in the course bulletin when offered.
+3 - CSP 682.
+PROGRAMMING FOR INDIVIDUALS WITH MOLD/MODERATE EXCEPTIONAL LEARNING NEEDS.
+Appropriate research based teaching and methodology for individuals with mild/moderate exceptional learning needs with an emphasis on the elementary grades.
 3

-CSP 680.
-EDUCATION OF THE ELEMENTARY LEVEL MILDLY/MODERATELY DISABLED STUDENT.
-Materials, methods, and assessment techniques for teaching children with mental retardation, learning disabilities, and emotional disabilities at the elementary level.
-3

-CSP 681.
-EDUCATION OF THE SECONDARY LEVEL MILDLY/MODERATELY DISABLED STUDENT.
-Identifying, diagnosing, programming, materials and methodology for teaching mildly/moderately disabled individuals at the secondary level.
-3

-CSP 682.
-MILD/MODERATE DISABILITIES.
-A study of mild/moderate disabilities and appropriate teaching methodology.
-3

 CSP 686.
-EDUCATION OF THE MILDLY/MODERATELY DISABLED.
-A study of effective instructional strategies for mildly/moderately disabled learners.
-Requires a field-based practicum.
+EDUCATION OF INDIVIDUALS WITH MILD/MODERATE EXCEPTIONAL LEARNING NEEDS.
+Planning and implementation of effective instructional strategies for elementary aged students with mild/moderate exceptional learning needs.
+Requires a field-based practicum..
 3